-Upriver summer steelhead pass Bonneville Dam from April through October of each year.
+• Upriver summer steelhead pass Bonneville Dam from April through October of each year.
 Fish passing during July through October are categorized for the purpose of fisheries management as A-Index or B-Index based on forklength (A-Index: <78 cm, B-Index: ≥78 cm).
 Passage during July is primarily A-Index fish; B-Index passage normally begins around the end of August.
-B-Index steelhead primarily return to Snake River tributaries in Idaho, while A-Index steelhead return to tributaries throughout the Columbia and Snake river basins.
+B-Index steelhead primarily return to Snake River tributaries in Idaho, while A-Index

-- The forecast for the combined A/B-Index steelhead return to Bonneville Dam totals 96,800 fish, including 33,500 unclipped (28,500 wild) fish.
-The A-Index forecast is 100% and the B- Index forecast is 34% of their respective recent 5-year averages. - Counts of steelhead at Bonneville Dam during July 1-25 total 9,767 fish, which is 48% of expected given the 2021 forecast.
-Passage at Bonneville Dam (July-October) is typically 50% complete by August 20.
-The count of unclipped steelhead from July 1-25 totals 5,439 fish (56% of total) which is 54% of the expected passage for this period.
-The unclip rate is higher than expected (49%) for this time period. - During July 1-22, approximately 80 steelhead have been sampled at Bonneville Dam.
-One unclipped B-Index steelhead and zero clipped B-Index steelhead have been sampled in this timeframe.
-All of the other steelhead sampled since July 1 have been A-Index fish (32 clipped and 48 unclipped).
-A and B sized fish proportions are normal for this point in the run.
-Sampling is limited at temperatures above 70° F and is stopped if temperatures reach 72° F.
+- steelhead return to tributaries throughout the Columbia and Snake River basins. - The forecast for the combined A/B-Index steelhead return to Bonneville Dam totals 96,600 fish, including 35,200 unclipped (including 30,000 wild) fish.
+The A-Index forecast is 108% and the B- Index forecast is 96% of their respective recent 5-year averages. - Counts of steelhead at Bonneville Dam during July 1-25 total 29,505 fish, which is 168% of expected given the 2022 forecast.
+Passage at Bonneville Dam (July-October) is 50% complete by August 22 based on the recent 5-year average timing.
+The count of unclipped steelhead from July 1-25 totals 11,668 fish (40% of total) which is 124% of the expected passage for this period based on the forecast.
+The unclip rate is lower than expected (54%) for this period. - During July 1-22, approximately 143 steelhead have been sampled at the Bonneville Dam Adult Fish Facility (AFF).
+One unclipped B-Index steelhead and two clipped B-Index steelhead have been sampled in this timeframe.
+All other steelhead sampled since July 1 have been A-Index fish (86 clipped and 54 unclipped).
+The proportions of A- and B-Index fish in the sample are typical for this point in the run.
+Sampling at the AFF is limited at water temperatures above 70° F and is stopped if temperatures reach 72° F. - The 2022 forecasted return of Coho to the Columbia River is 683,700 adults, which includes 431,400 early stock and 252,300 late stock fish.
+The forecast is double the recent 10-year average of 341,100 fish.
+Coho forecasts include expectations of 168,700 early and 102,400 late stock coho at Bonneville Dam. - Bonneville Dam passage is expected to total 271,100 adult Coho, which represents 63% of the forecasted ocean abundance of Columbia River Coho destined for areas upstream of Bonneville Dam.
+Two adult Coho have been counted at Bonneville Dam in the current run year.